Co-existence of Bloch and Neel walls in a collinear antiferromagnet

 \section{Abstract}

-We resolve the domain-wall structure of the model antiferromagnet chromium(III) oxide using nanoscale scanning diamond magnetometry and second-harmonic-generation microscopy.
+We resolve the domain-wall structure of the model antiferromagnet $\text{Cr}_2\text{O}_3$ using nanoscale scanning diamond magnetometry and second-harmonic-generation microscopy.
 We find that the 180$^\circ$ domain walls are predominantly Bloch-like, and can co-exist with N\'eel walls in crystals with significant in-plane anisotropy.
 In the latter case, N\'eel walls that run perpendicular to a magnetic easy axis acquire a well-defined chirality.
 We further report quantitative measurement of the domain-wall width and surface magnetization.
-Our results provide fundamental input and an experimental methodology for the understanding of domain walls in pure, intrinsic antiferromagnets, forming a basis for electrical control of domain-wall motion in antiferromagnetic spintronics.
+Our results provide fundamental input and an experimental methodology for the understanding of domain walls in pure, intrinsic antiferromagnets, which is relevant to achieve electrical control of domain-wall motion in antiferromagnetic compounds.